hpfem/hermes-tutorial/doc/index.rst

 Thank you for your interest in Hermes!

-Hermes is a C++ library for rapid development of adaptive *hp*-FEM and *hp*-DG solvers, with emphasis on nonlinear, time-dependent, multi-physics problems.

 This document contains a beginner's tutorial.
 It will walk you in small steps through the solution of linear, nonlinear, and time-dependent problems from various engineering and scientific areas, using higher-order elements and adaptivity algorithms, and solving multiphysics coupled problems.
-Section 2 shows how to solve 1D problems.

 The document is under continuous development.
 If you find bugs, typos, dead links and such, please report them to the